Best Foods to Stockpile for an Emergency Food Supply (2023)

 In my mind, those who do that do so for two possible reasons.

-1. The person realizes they aren’t prepared, have no clue why, and rather than look inward, become scared and respond with a sympathetic reaction of anger, rage, etc., at the people who are prepared.
+- The person realizes they aren’t prepared, have no clue why, and rather than look inward, becomes scared and responds with a sympathetic reaction of anger, rage, etc., at the people who are prepared.

 In the end, healthy stockpiling is a great thing to do.
 So stockpile away!